freeman2712/ocr/README.md

 # ocr
-An OCR project made using tesseract and openCV.
+An OCR project made using tensorflow and openCV.